 - maintaining the infrastructure required to provide our services

 - For security research purposes.
 A sanitized subset of our threat intelligence data may be shared with selected reputable members of the cybersecurity industry for the purpose of security threat research and facilitating community efforts to improve online security.

-- In connection with an acquisition or investment.
+- In connection with a business transaction.
 If ownership or control of all or part of our services, assets, or business changes or an investment entity conducting due diligence in connection with an acquisition or investment, we may transfer certain information to the new owner.

 - Aggregated or de-identified data.
-We may use and share aggregated data and data that is de-identified such that it no longer reveals the identity of an individual user for regulatory compliance, research and analysis, our own marketing and advertising activities and other legitimate business purposes.
+We may aggregate and de-identify any data we collect and use and share such data so that it no longer reveals the identity of an individual user for regulatory compliance, research and analysis, our own marketing and advertising activities and other legitimate business purposes.

 - To enforce our rights and prevent fraud and abuse.
 We may share limited amounts of your information to enforce and administer our agreements with customers and users, and to respond to claims asserted against Aura.
 We may also share your information in order to protect against fraud and abuse against Aura, our affiliates, users and others.

 Aura offers some products for free, with no charge to you at all.
 For these products, we do help cover the costs of providing these services by displaying ads in certain regions for which we receive compensation for from advertisers.
 We do not display third party ads in our paid products.